-Judge raps Trump for ‘inappropriate’ post on rape suit trial
+Writer tells jury in lawsuit trial: ‘Donald Trump raped me’

+From afar, Trump repeated his insistence that Carroll’s allegations are fiction, writing on his social media site that the case “is a made-up scam,” and more.
+His comments prompted the judge to warn Trump’s lawyers that he could bring more legal problems upon himself.

+Trump hasn’t attended the trial thus far, but his lawyers said Tuesday it’s still possible he could decide to testify.

-She has said she crossed paths with Trump at the revolving door to Bergdorf Goodman on an unspecified spring Thursday evening in 1996.
+Carroll, 79, has said she crossed paths with Trump at the revolving door to Bergdorf Goodman on an unspecified Thursday evening in spring 1996.
 At the time, she was writing a long-running advice column in Elle magazine.
 Trump was a real estate magnate and social figure in New York.

 She has said he asked her advice about selecting a gift for a woman, and she went along, thinking the experience would be funny.
 According to Carroll, they ended up in a lingerie department, joked with each other about who should try on a bodysuit and went to a dressing room.